matt-powelldev2784/flipdish-menu/README.md

 Implement unit testing with Vitest and React Testing Library.

 * Define TypeScript types for the data structure
-* The main structure is will be main menu, menu items and menu options
+* The main structure is will be main menu, menu items, menu options and cart
 * Handle null or missing values in the data
 * Add the menu data to a cart so the correct price can be calculated
 * Add tests to ensure the data is rendered correctly